 117F Roots Music to Country Music: The Making of an American Sound.

 Study of country music from its roots in cowboy songs, fiddle tunes, blues, bluegrass, and gospel hymns to current artists like The Dixie Chicks, Taylor Swift, and Brad Paisley.
 Artists include the Carter Family, Hank Williams, Patsy Cline, Dolly Parton, Willie Nelson, Emmylou Harris, Lynyrd Skynard, & Garth Brooks.
 Study of the musical elements, social class, gender roles, and cultural contexts of styles such as Western Swing, Honky-Tonk, Rockabilly, the Nashville Sound, Southern Rock, and Alt-country.
 Includes films such as Coal Miner’s Daughter, Nashville, and O Brother, Where Art Thou?
-No ability to read music is assumed or required.
-Open to seniors.
 (Same as Music 117.)
 Hamessley.